MetaSolutionsAB/rowstore/README.md

 - `queryDatabase` (parent object) - Configures the database connection for read-only requests, e.g. if queries should be run against a read replica.
 - `loglevel` (String) - Determines the log level.
 Possible values: `DEBUG`, `INFO`, `WARN`, `ERROR`.
 Only relevant if run standalone; if run in a container (e.g. Tomcat) please refer to the container's logging configuration.
 - `querytimeout` (Integer) - Configures query timeout for dataset-queries in seconds.
 By default no query timeout is active (unless configured directly in the database).
+- `querymaxlimit` (Integer) - Configures the maximum allowed size of the query response limit, i.e. the `_limit` URL parameter when querying a dataset.
+Default: 100.
 - `ratelimit` - Configures rate limitation.
     - `type` - `average` or `slidingwindow` (default).
     - `timerange` - The size (in seconds) of the time slot or window to be used for calculating the limitation.